Faith Precedes Regeneration

 Augustine, Luther, Calvin and Whitefield do not support the Calvinists' ordo salutis.
 They teach, instead, that faith precedes regeneration.
 Aquinas believes in prevenient grace, but he does not call it "regeneration."
 There is a difference.

 2. Common Sense

-Many Calvinists build much of their argument for regeneration preceding faith on common sense:
+Many Calvinists appeal to the Lazarus analogy, and they build much of their argument for regeneration preceding faith on common sense:

 How can God regenerate someone without first removing the condemnation of death?

-The removal of condemnation requires justification, which is by faith (Rom.
-5:1), and which is preceded by faith.
-Justification was accomplished at the Cross, which must not be compromised by an unbiblical ordo salutis.
+The removal of original sin and its condemnation requires justification, which is by faith (Rom.
+5:1); faith precedes justification.
+Adam fell and died because he was condemned; he was not condemned because he died.
+Reversing Adam's sin required first removing the condemnation - which is justification - before restoring life.
+Justification was accomplished for us at the Cross, and His work must not be compromised by an unbiblical ordo salutis.

 Dr. Sproul references six passages to support his ordo salutis.
 As with the theologians he quotes we find that the passages from which he quotes often contradict his ordo salutis.

 Jesus starts out the dialog telling Nicodemus he needs to be born again, and in verses 15 and 16 Jesus prescribes the necessary response for being born again.

 Dr. Sproul writes: "Unless a man is born again first, he cannot possibly see or enter the kingdom of God. (vs. 3)"